Exercises to Slim and Tone Your Thighs

 Want to know more?
 Read: The Best Fat Burning Exercises

-With or without weights, this exercise is ideal for toning the thighs and buttocks.
+With or without weights, this exercise is excellent for toning the thighs and buttocks.
 It requires effort and concentration, but it’s worth trying.

 - Stand with your back and shoulders straight, your chest out facing forward with your arms at your sides.